kartoza/sawps/docs/src/user/manual/filters.md

 ## Filter Types

 ### 1. Organisation Filter
-- **Filter Description:** This filter allows users to filter data according to the organization.
+- **Filter Description:** This filter allows users to filter data according to the organisation.
 - **Usage:** Select an organization from the dropdown menu to filter data specific to that organization.

     ## Organisation filter